Spot Parking is now Modii — we're modernizing mobility. Learn more

 All the previous facts signal to us that parking should be revolutionized and that there are plenty of opportunities to tackle when it comes to improving people’s parking experience.

-Spot is here to make that happen.
+Modii (formerly Spot Parking) is here to make that happen.
 Contact us to learn more about our innovative parking solutions.